 - Any evidence of language ability

-You simply declare your exemption on your ILR or citizenship application form.
-For age-based exemptions, no further evidence is required.
+You declare your exemption on your ILR or citizenship application form.
+For ILR, this is typically the SET(O) form or equivalent.
+For citizenship, it is the AN form.
+For age-based exemptions, no further evidence is required — your date of birth on the form is enough.
 For condition-based exemptions, you include the supporting medical evidence with your application.

 Frequently Asked Questions